On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Proposed batch-means estimator

 \subsection{Proposed batching strategy}

 Under an equal batch-size strategy, $b_{n,k} = b_n$ for all $k$; the number of batches is $a_n := K = \lfloor n/b_n \rfloor$.
 With this choice, the estimator in \eqref{eq:bm-general} simplifies to

-Choosing $b_n \propto \lfloor n^{\beta} \rfloor$ for some $\beta \in (0,1)$ seems natural, and is often considered in stochastic simulation.
-However, in order to implement the bias-reduction procedure along with reduced memory costs, the above is impractical.
-Instead, for some $c > 0$ and current iterate $n$, consider batch-sizes of the following form:
+Choosing $b_n \propto \lfloor n^{\beta} \rfloor$ for some $\beta \in (0,1)$ seems natural, and is often considered in stochastic simulation. { We consider memory-efficient batch-sizes that are powers of two, and still grow polynomially.
+That is,} for some $c > 0$ and current iterate $n$, { we} consider batch-sizes of the following form:

 That is, $b_n^*$ is the smallest power of 2 that is bounded below by $cn^{\beta}$.
 Naturally, $cn^{\beta} \leq b_n^* \leq 2cn^{\beta}$, and $a_n^* := n/b_n^*$ for any given $n$ is bounded like $n^{1 - \beta}/(2c) \leq a_n^* \leq n^{1 - \beta}/c$.
 A similar batch-size strategy was hinted at in \cite{gong2016practical}.
 A pictorial demonstration of the batching strategy is in Figure~\ref{fig:batch_structure}, for the settings discussed in Section~\ref{sec:sims}.
 Naturally, as $n \to \infty$, both $b_n^*$ and $a_n^*$ tend to $\infty$.
-Since $b_n^*$ and $a_n^*$ oscillates within two polynomial functions of $n$, our asymptotic results use $b_n = cn^{\beta}$; the practical implementations utilize $b_n^*$.
 The proposed batching structure reduces storage costs to only $a_n$ batch-mean vectors at any given stage; $a_n = O(n^{1- \beta})$ dramatically smaller than $n$.
-Further, for the iterate of $n$ when batch-size changes, new batches are just made by averaging over adjacent batch-mean vectors; at these moments the number of batches gets halved.
+Further, for the iterate of $n$ when batch-size changes, new batches are just made by averaging over adjacent batch-mean vectors; at these moments the number of batches gets halved. { Our theoretical results hold for a general of equal batch-sizes and in our simulations we implement both $b_n^*$ and $b_n = \lfloor cn^{\beta}\rfloor$.}